What is DOXORUBICIN HCL?

 What side effects may I notice from receiving DOXORUBICIN HCL?

 See also Warning section.
 Nausea, vomiting, diarrhea, and loss of appetite may occur.
 Nausea and vomiting can be severe.
 In some cases, drug therapy may be needed to prevent or relieve nausea and vomiting.
 Not eating before your treatment may help relieve vomiting.
 Changes in diet and lifestyle, such as eating several small meals and limiting activity, may help lessen some of these effects.
-If any of these effects continue or worsen, notify your doctor or pharmacist.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.
 Doxorubicin may give a reddish color to your urine, tears, and sweat.
 This effect may start in the first hours after treatment and may last up to several days.
 This is a normal effect of the drug and should not be mistaken for blood in your urine.
 Temporary hair loss may occur.
 Normal hair growth should return after treatment has ended.
 Nail changes (including fungal infections in the nail beds) may rarely occur.
 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
-Tell your doctor right away if you have any serious side effects, including: symptoms of heart failure (such as shortness of breath, swelling ankles/feet, unusual tiredness, unusual/sudden weight gain), redness/flushing of face, eye redness/itching, cough/hoarseness, persistent diarrhea, joint pain, pain in the lower back/side/stomach/abdomen, painful/difficult urination, stopped/missed menstrual periods, black/tarry stools, bloody mucus or discharge in stools, fast/irregular heartbeat, dizziness, decreased urination.
+Tell your doctor right away if you have any serious side effects, including: diarrhea that doesn't stop, symptoms of heart failure (such as shortness of breath, swelling ankles/feet, unusual tiredness, unusual/sudden weight gain), redness/flushing of face, eye redness/itching, cough/hoarseness, joint pain, pain in the lower back/side/stomach/abdomen, painful/difficult urination, stopped/missed menstrual periods, black/tarry stools, bloody mucus or discharge in stools, fast/irregular heartbeat, dizziness, decreased urination.
 Painful sores on the lips, mouth and throat may occur.
-To decrease the risk, limit hot foods and drinks, brush your teeth carefully, avoid using mouthwash that contains alcohol, and rinse your mouth frequently with cool water.
+To decrease the risk, limit hot foods and drinks, brush your teeth carefully, avoid using mouthwash that contains alcohol, and rinse your mouth often with cool water.
 Get medical help right away if you have any very serious side effects, including: chest pain.
 Within days to weeks after doxorubicin treatment, a serious skin reaction that looks likes a severe sunburn (radiation recall) may develop on any area of skin that has been previously treated with radiation.
 Also, doxorubicin may make you more sensitive to the sun.
 Limit your time in the sun.
 Avoid tanning booths and sunlamps.
 Use sunscreen and wear protective clothing when outdoors.
 Tell your doctor right away if you have skin redness, pain, tenderness, swelling, peeling, blisters, or if you get sunburned.
 Your doctor may prescribe medication to help your skin heal faster and reduce the swelling.
 In children, radiation recall may occur in the lungs.
 Tell the doctor right away if you notice wheezing or trouble breathing in the child.
 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.
 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Where should I keep DOXORUBICIN HCL?